Skip to content

 Violations

 OSHA may publish multiple citation rows in the same inspection with the same standard and penalty fields.
 Separate rows can still differ in OSHA metadata such as citation identifier, recorded instance count, exposed workers, or gravity value.
+Contest and Final Order columns show citation-level dates from OSHA's enforcement record.
+A dash means OSHA's record does not currently show that activity for the citation.

 010015A0001